Karyn Hay: Author

 Hay's first novel Emerald Budgies was described in the blurb as "a darkly comic tale of drug addiction and betrayal".
 It was first published in England, in 2000, under the nom de plume Lee Maxwell (her middle names).
 She had wanted to throw off her previous public image but, on the promotional tour that followed, she said she felt like an imposter in a spy movie.
 "I started thinking, maybe I don't want to be this new person, maybe it's not so bad being Karyn Hay."
 Reviewer Kate Camp described Emerald Budgies as "raw, thoughtful and very funny".
 Chris Knox said it "was not for the queasy...
 Imagine 1980s Doris Lessing crossed with Bret Easton Ellis and you're some way to imagining what this book reads like".
 For Denis Welch it was "a relentlessly bleak – if extremely funny – vision of modern life with no redemption whatsoever for anyone anywhere...
 There are times when Emerald Budgies makes Trainspotting look like Rebecca of Sunnybrook Farm".
 Emerald Budgies won the NZSA Hubert Church Best First Book Award for Fiction in the 2001 Montana Book Awards. and Hay was awarded a Frank Sargeson Fellowship in 2004.

 Her second novel, The March of the Foxgloves, was published in New Zealand in 2016.
 Set in 1893, the book touches on the 19th century trade in erotic photography.
 A deluxe hardcover edition included photographs by fine-art photographer Vicky Papas Vergara, featuring Australian burlesque artist Miss Sina King.
 The March of the Foxgloves was No. 1 on the New Zealand fiction charts.

 Reviewer Dionne Christian, writing in the NZ Herald, called The March of the Foxgloves "a funny, lively and energetic romp which delves into the underbelly of society" and said Hay "has paid close attention to the settings - London, Auckland and Tauranga - period details and historical events".
 Stephanie Jones found Hay "a sly and delightful wordsmith, a grand raconteur of the page, in whose hands historical fiction feels utterly current, even urgent".

 Her third novel, Winged Helmet, White Horse was published in New Zealand in 2018 with the NZ Listener calling Hay "a smart, gutsy writer... it’s impossible to read this book without hearing her trademark vocal delivery.
 She isn’t afraid of flawed characters or loose ends, and throws in plot twists you won’t see coming.
 Good at witty dialogue, she also takes a few comic and barbed pokes at middle-class life and the literary world".

 In Spring 2018, she was a resident at the Michael King Writers Centre.
 Her short stories have appeared in a number of anthologies.

 Honours and awards

 In the 2020 New Year Honours, Hay was appointed an Officer of the New Zealand Order of Merit, for services to broadcasting and the music industry.

-She was awarded a Taite Music Prize, the Independent Spirit Award, in 2022 for her TV and radio work since the 1980s.
+At the 2022 Taite Music Prize, Hay was awarded the Independent Spirit Award, for her TV and radio work since the 1980s.